-I also knew that although I was with Rich I was all alone, that was a fact!
-We had to build something new and what we had right now was simply based on what we used to have, which I knew had to change because it was never going to be enough.
+I also knew that although I was with Danny I was all alone, that was a fact!
+We had to build something new and what we had at that moment was simply based on what we used to have, which I knew had to change because it was never going to be enough.

-I was alone until I could believe and trust Rich again, and I couldn’t do that until I was stronger.
+I was alone until I could believe and trust Danny again, and I couldn’t do that until I was stronger.